SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 People like to invest in areas of the stock market that exhibit rapid growth potential along with having the potential for diversification.
 High economic growth rates, such as those in China and India, often attract investors seeking to benefit from stocks of those nations.
 Indeed, there can be periods like the 2000s when strong bull markets take place.

 Moreover, owning high-growth areas within a tax-advantaged account can be a savvy retirement savings strategy.
-When choosing a retirement plan, it’s helpful to consider what assets to own in which account.
+This can be helpful when choosing a retirement plan.

 Can You Build a Retirement Portfolio With Emerging Markets?

-Retirement and emerging markets can go together.
-Boosting retirement savings can be done through this group of securities.
+It’s possible to build a segment of a retirement portfolio by investing in emerging markets.
 Also consider that emerging market bonds are a growing piece of the global fixed-income market.

-In addition, owning emerging market investments in retirement accounts is easier than ever with low-cost ETFs and both active and passive mutual funds.
-Moreover, many 401(k) plans offer an emerging markets fund so you can have exposure through your workplace retirement account.
+In addition, owning emerging market investments in retirement accounts is possible via ETFs and both active and passive mutual funds.
+Moreover, many 401(k) plans offer an emerging markets fund, too.

 Is your retirement piggy bank feeling light?